 Rates: $150 for a single night stay, where available.
-Save 5% ($7.50) on the room rate for each additional night you stay, to a minimum of $105 for a stay of seven or more nights.
+Save 5% ($7.50) on bookings of three or more nights.
 Discounted rates for multiple night stays apply only to bookings where guests reserve the same room for the duration of their stay.
 Our rates include a gourmet breakfast for two, but do not include taxes (H.S.T.
-13%).
-We charge $15 for an additional guest.
+15%).
+We charge $25 for an additional guest.
 We deduct $10 from the room rate for a single guest.
-Our off-peak rates are in effect from October through May and are as follows: $125 for a single night stay; $99 per night when staying two or more nights.
+Off-peak rates are in effect until May and are as follows: $125 for a single night stay; $99 per night when staying two or more nights.

 We provide guests with our own homemade soaps.
 Please visit the Saltbox Soaps Facebook page for more information.